only search B.P. Lama Jyotisha

 2 = 6th from 9th

-• There is a natural domain conflict, a natural and normal imbalance, between the values which underlie advanced social morality such as equitable distribution of wealth, and value which underlie the tradition of each family accumulating wealth for itself.
+• There is a natural domain conflict, anatural and normal imbalance, between the values which underlie advanced social morality such as equitable distribution of treasuries , and value which underlie the tradition of each family accumulating wealth for itself.

-• Consider the similar natural domain conflict between the parochial, localized education of house-4 and the cosmic, universalized education of house-9.
+• Consider the similar natural domain conflict between the parochial, localized education of bhava-4 and the cosmic, universalized education of bhava-9.

-• If a person applies all their attention to cultivating the local morals of their region, they will have no energy left for dealing with people and spirits who are different from them.
+• If a person applies all their attention to cultivating the local morals of their region, they may have no energy left for dealing with people and spirits who are different from them.

-• By the same token, if a person focuses exclusively on a universal view which is so inclusive that all sentient beings - perhaps all beings of any structure - are recognized and respected, there is no energy left to protect or promote the local customs, and one becomes a stranger in one's own home.
+• By the same token, if a person focuses exclusively on a universal view which is so inclusive that all sentient beings - perhaps all beings of any structure - are recognized and respected, there is no energy left to protect or promote the local folkways, ancient customs, and established cultural norms, and one becomes a stranger in one's own home.

 • Such is the natural animosity or permanent competition for attention and resources into which dhana and dharma are permanently juxtaposed.